kortdriessen/SeeQt/sleepscoring/sleepscoring_gui_ReadMe.md

 - Hidden traces disappear completely and the remaining traces expand to occupy the space.
 X‑linking remains intact.

 Matrix viewer controls
+- View → Proportional Matrix Plots (Ctrl+Shift+M): toggle proportional sizing of matrix plots based on their row count.
+When enabled, a plot with 20 rows will be twice as tall as one with 10 rows.
+- View → Increase Matrix Share (Ctrl+Shift+,): increase the vertical space allocated to matrix plots by ~5%.
+No upper bound—you can keep increasing as needed.
+- View → Decrease Matrix Share (Ctrl+Shift+.): decrease the vertical space allocated to matrix plots by ~5%.
+No lower bound—you can keep decreasing as needed.
+- View → Adjust Matrix Brightness…: slider to adjust the brightness/visibility of matrix event lines (0.2–3.0).
+Default is 1.0; higher values make events more visible.
 - View → Matrix Event Height…: adjust the vertical extent of event lines (0.1–0.5, distance from row center).
 Default is 0.4 (lines span 80% of row height).
 - View → Matrix Event Thickness…: adjust the pen width of event lines in pixels (1–10).
 Default is 2.
 - Matrix plots show only min/max Y tick labels and have no horizontal grid lines for a clean raster appearance.

+Plot height customization
+- View → Plot Heights Control Board… (Ctrl+H): opens a dialog with sliders for every visible subplot (time series and matrix).
+Adjust individual plot heights from 0.1× to 5.0× the default.
+When one plot is made taller, the others proportionally shrink.
+Use "Reset All to Default" to restore all heights to 1.0×.

 Import/Export labels
 - File → Load Labels… reads CSV with header `start_s,end_s,label`.